Sometimes, I have the feeling that the world split into two kinds of people.

 Be ready for your next adventures!

 Cartagena de Indias is the biggest city of Colombia on the Caribbean Coast.
 You can arrive by flight, bus or boat for an affordable price.

-2 districts are really famous: The old city centre and Getsemani.
-Pick up the district where you want to sleep and go to the discovery of the city: big war wall, paving stone, colourful wall and plants living on the balconies.
-Find the secret squares and nice restaurants.
+Two districts are famous: The old city centre and Getsemani.
+Pick up the neighbourhood where you want to sleep and go to the discovery of the city: big war wall, paving stone, colourful wall and plants living on the balconies.
+Find the secret squares and excellent restaurants.
 After the sunset, enjoy the nightlife in Getsemani.

 Also, it’s the perfect place to organise an expedition to Isla Baru with your day bag.
 Sleep in a hostel on the beach and enjoy the moment.